NIH-NCPI/locutus/README.md

 Delete the api search preference for the variable (specified by code) within a specific table (specified by id).
+Checkout this endpoint's POST request to see an example of the data that

 ### https://[APPURL]/api/Provenance/Table/[id]
 #### GET